smussenden/352-652-Summer-2017/take-home-midterm/take-home-midterm.md

 * Shades all other countries not on the list a light gray.
 * A pop-up window for each country, which displays the following information:
   * Country name
-  * 2016 Spending on movies per person: $ figure billion
+  * 2016 Spending on movies per 1,000 people: $ figure
   * 2016 Total Spending on movies: $ figure billion
   * 2016 Population: figure million.
 * Includes a legend placed over the map, built using HTML and CSS, similar to the one we designed in class.